vmware-archive/vra-api-samples-for-postman/Manage Blueprints/README.md

-# vRealize Automation - Manage Blueprints
+# vRealize Automation - Composition Service

 The composition service allows vRA services to register application components, which the composition service manages so that they can be used in composite blueprints.